PrashanthKumarM/Python-KNN-Classifier/README.md

 Execution time : 402.38 seconds

+You can run the program as follows:

+				$ python knn.py train-data.txt test-data.txt < size of k >

 (Based on the problem statement in CS B551 Elements of Artificial Intelligence by Professor David J Crandall , Indiana University, Bloomington)